yasasdileepa/Amdibell/README.md

-## 🔎 What Amdibell bot?
+## 🔎 What maraya bot?
-**Queen Amdibell bot,** is a WhatsApp helper bot written by [Amda] and Developed by [mr.pasiya and sithum].
+**Queen Amdibell bot,** is a WhatsApp helper bot written by [Amda] and Developed by [adisha ].
 Does not log into your account It is written on WhatsApp Web API.

 ### The Hard Method (Not Recommend)
 ```js